top of page

 Image credit: N. Hänni / dead fred factory.]

-I am an inorganic chemist by training and specialized in condensed matter research and instrumental analytics during my PhD studies at the University of Bern.
-After a maternity leave, I accepted a position in the Rosetta/ROSINA team of PD Dr. M. Rubin and Prof. em.
+I am an inorganic chemist by training and earned a PhD in Chemistry (condensed matter research and instrumental analytics) from the University of Bern in 2016.
+In 2017, after a maternity leave, I accepted a position in the Rosetta/ROSINA team of PD Dr. M. Rubin and Prof. em.
 Dr. K. Altwegg at the Physics Institute of my home university.
-As a postdoctoral researcher in the exciting discipline of space science, I am thinking about comets and their teachings on the evolution of our Solar System and of carbon-based life on Earth daily.
+As a postdoctoral researcher in the exciting discipline of space science, I am thinking about comets and their teachings on the evolution of the organic matter that culminated in carbon-based life on Earth.

 Chemistry Teacher